nmstate/nmstate.github.io/index.md

 cd nmstate
 pip install --user --upgrade .
 ```
+The latest version works on Fedora 32 and CentOS 8.2.
+For systems below that use the [version 0.1](https://github.com/nmstate/nmstate/tree/nmstate-0.1) branch

 Note: In order to report current state, installing nmstate as a non-root user
 should be enough.
 For change support, install the package as root.